amirmasp/FiniteAutomata/atmv1/README.md

 ## Model M1: Formal Definition
 `M1 = (Q, Σ, δ, q0, F)`
-- Q: finite set of states
+- Q: finite set of states.
-- Σ: finite set of alphabet symbols
+- Σ: finite set of alphabet symbols.
+- F: A set of accepting States.
+- q0: is the starting State.
 - δ: Q X Σ -> Q
-- F: A set of accepting States
-- q0: is the starting State,

 δ is transition function,
 X means Q cross Σ.
 You are going to give delta a StateVariable and an alphabet symbol,